great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 title: How to create a new Expectation Suite using Rule Based Profilers
 ---
 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
+import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-In this tutorial, you will develop hands-on experience with configuring a Rule-Based Profiler to create an Expectation Suite.
-You will Profile several batches of NYC yellow taxi trip data to come up with reasonable estimates for the ranges of Expectations for several numeric columns.
+In this tutorial, you will develop hands-on experience with configuring a Rule-Based <TechnicalTag tag="profiler" text="Profiler" /> to create an <TechnicalTag tag="expectation_suite" text="Expectation Suite" />.
+You will <TechnicalTag tag="profiling" text="Profile" /> several <TechnicalTag tag="batch" text="Batches" /> of NYC yellow taxi trip data to come up with reasonable estimates for the ranges of <TechnicalTag tag="expectation" text="Expectations" /> for several numeric columns.

 :::warning